Antarctica

 - Environmental Practices

-- Environmental conservation is a priority, with strict protocols to minimize human impact.
+- Environmental stewardship is paramount, with strict protocols in place to minimize human impact.
+Research stations adhere to guidelines for waste management, pollution prevention, and wildlife protection.

 - Rituals